wultra/powerauth-crypto/docs/Activation-Upgrade.md

 ### Client

 1. Client marks upgrade as in progress in persistent storage.
-2. Client generates new signing key pairs (ECDSA / MLDSA depending on algorithm).
+2. Client generates new signing key pairs (ECDSA / ML-DSA depending on algorithm).
 3. Client prepares a shared-secret request.

 Client sends request to `/pa/v4/upgrade/start`: